-The key note address was given by Nandan Nilekani, who painted a very encouraging and optimistic picture that technology is going to play in running of businesses in the next five years.
-Speaking about smartphones, he emphasised how it forms a pillar of technological transformation in India.
+The keynote address was given by Nandan Nilekani, who painted a very encouraging and optimistic picture that technology is going to play in running of businesses in the next five years.
+Speaking about smartphones, he emphasized how it forms a pillar of technological transformation in India.
 “People have been completely taken by surprise by the rise of smartphones.
 Today we are adding 100m smartphones a year.
 It’s a massive wave.
-And what’s more, many people in India are experiencing internet for the first time on their smartphones,” said Nilekani.
+And what’s more, many people in India are experiencing the internet for the first time on their smartphones,” said Nilekani.

 According to him, five years down the line the entire ecosystem of business and technology is going to become very relevant for the retail business, especially e-commerce players like Myntra.
 “Think of a world in 2020.
 Almost everyone will have a bank account to transact from; most people will have a digital identity in the form of an Aadhar card; and, 600-700m people will have smartphones.
 It is a very different world.
 In this world, the way we do business, the way we transact and do commerce, the way we entertain and the way we educate – everything is going to be different.”

 At the same time, Ananth Narayanan, CEO of Myntra, spoke about the importance of brands and their growth in the next five years.
 “Online fashion consumers are largely brand seeking.
 Brands will grow and define the future of fashion.
 We expect the branded fashion market to grow twice as fast as the overall fashion market in the next five years.”